Hui Shi: Bibliography

-The Yiwenzhi attributes a philosophical work to Hui Shi, but it is no longer extant, probably being lost prior to the Tang dynasty.
+The Yiwenzhi attributes an eponymous one-chapter philosophical work to Hui Shi named Huizi (惠子), but it is no longer extant, probably being lost prior to the Tang dynasty.
 For this reason, knowledge of his philosophy relies on the several Chinese classic texts that refer to him, including the Zhan Guo Ce, Lüshi Chunqiu, Han Feizi, Xunzi, and most frequently, the Zhuangzi.
 Nine Zhuangzi chapters mention Hui Shi, calling him "Huizi" 26 times and "Hui Shi" 9 times.
 "Under Heaven" (chapter 33), which summarizes Warring States philosophies, contains all of the latter 9 references by name.

+After the death of the Prime Minister of Liang, Shuo Yuan records Hui Shi as rushing at the opportunity to serve the state: